pete98/User-Management-backend-RBAC-JWT-Token-Authentication/README.md

 # Employee Management Application
+# um.pranavsailor.com (Website URL)

-This is a Spring Boot application that provides a REST API for managing employee data.
+This is a Fullstack Spring Boot application that provides a REST API for managing employee data.
 It features Role-Based Access Control (RBAC) to manage user permissions and JSON Web Token (JWT) authentication for secure access.
+Frontend part of this application is deployed in a seperate repository checkout user-management-frontend.

 ## Features